Field of Study: Theology (Ethics); Philosophy

 M.A., Union Theological Seminary

-Philosophy: ancient philosophy, German idealism, Marxism, critical theory, with foci in Aristotle, Kant, Hegel, and Marx.
-Theology: patristic theology, medieval theology, modern theology, Christian social ethics, liberation theology, with foci in Origen, Aquinas, and Niebuhr.
-Political economy: classical political economy, Marxist political economy, modern economic theory, American foreign policy, socialism; with foci in Smith, Marx, and Chomsky.
-Other interests include music, art, literature, mathematics, and natural science.
+Philosophy, science, and religion: science and religion, history of science and religion, philosophy of science.
+Philosophy: philosophy of religion, metaphysics, epistemology, classical idealism, Neoplatonism, modern philosophy, German idealism, Marxism, with foci in Aristotle, Kant, Hegel, and Marx.
+Theology: patristic theology, medieval theology, modern theology, Panentheism, Transcendentalism, liberation theology, comparative religion, with foci in Origen, Pseudo-Dionysius, Aquinas, Emerson, and Parker.
+Political economy: classical political economy, Marxist political economy, modern economic theory, foreign policy, socialist theory, with foci in Smith, Marx, and Chomsky.
+Other interests include music, art, architecture, literature, and mathematics.

 Background & Activities: